+3. Describe how the Center has supported small businesses with technical assistance and the impact of previous or ongoing technical assistance programs.
+(5 points)

+Scope of Work - 30 points

-- the programs that will be implemented.
-For example, describe the small business and/or nonprofit training programs, consulting strategies, etc. (10 points) - c.
+- 4. Describe the Center's geographical service area and provide a data-driven assessment of the service gaps and needs of the Center's small business community.
+Cite all externally sourced data.
+(10 points) - 5.
+Explain the Center's overall vision including how the Center will address the above-mentioned gaps.
+This should include a description of the Center's approach including the programs that will be implemented.
+For example, describe the small business and/or nonprofit training programs, consulting strategies, etc. (10 points) - 6.
+Provide a timeline of key milestones and measurable objectives.
+This response must include a description of the strategies that will be utilized to ensure they are achievable.
+(5 points) - 7.
 Explain the Center's quantitative goals included in the metric proposal.
+For previous awardees: If any metric goals have been reduced from the previous year's Quarter 2 outcomes, explain why.
+(5 points)

+Match Agreement Activities and Drawdown - 5 points

-For previous awardees: If any metric goals have been reduced from the previous year, explain why.
-(5 points) - d.
-Describe how this proposed Scope of Work will build on the base programming supported by the Center's match agreement.
-(5 points) - 3.
-Match drawdown: Provide a plan of action indicating how the Center will draw down all federal or private funds available during the grant period using local cash match.
-In addition, if the federal or private award term period is set to expire prior to the end of the TAP2023 Program year (September 30, 2024), please indicate when the Center expects to have proof of continuing award.
+- 8. Describe the activities the Center will conduct as part of the scope of work of the federal or private match agreement(s) and how this TAP proposed Scope of Work will build on that existing base programming.
+Be sure to include: - 1) How the Center will draw down all federal or private funds available during the grant period. - 2) A plan of action and commitment to fully draw down the funds using local cash match (if applicable to the match agreement). - 3) When the Center expects to have proof of continuing award (if the federal or private award term period is set to expire prior to the end of the TAP2024 Program year (September 30, 2025)).
 As a reminder, all TAP participating organizations must have an active federal or private award.
 (5 points)